 A custom orthotic is a custom shoe insole.
 It is designed specifically for you.
 The orthotic is made to correct any biomechanical deficiency in your gait.
 It helps to solve issues that you may have in walking, standing, running, or exercising.

-A properly made custom orthotic will prevent certain foot issues from worsening.
+A properly made custom orthotic will prevent a foot condition from worsening.
 This includes bunions and hammer toes.
 A custom orthotic is also used to serve as a long-term treatment for some conditions.
 These include plantar fasciitis and Achilles tendonitis.

 The goal of a custom orthotic is to make your foot function as efficiently as possible.
 Because of this, they help to prevent future injuries from occurring.
 Also, when your feet serve as a stable base of support, it takes pressure off of your other joints.
 For that reason, you may experience a relief of knee, hip, or back pain as a result of wearing a custom orthotic.